Panthers Recall Anton Levtchi, Assign Grigori Denisenko and Givani Smith to Charlotte

 - Panthers Recall Anton Levtchi, Assign Grigori Denisenko and Givani Smith to Charlotte - Charlotte Checkers

-- Bridgeport Islanders Host Wolf Pack at 7 p.m.
-Tonight - Bridgeport Islanders
+- Bridgeport Islanders Close out 2022 Tonight in Springfield - Bridgeport Islanders

+- A "Gust" of Wind Takes IceHogs to Rosemont to Face Wolves - Rockford IceHogs

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.